+Figure 3 Density Map of Restaurants

+Figure 4 Number of Restaurants by Cuisine

-We also looked at the type of cusine that has the most reviews. we decide to use a ratio of the amount of reviews for a restaurant as an indicator of visitors.
-We decided against using users as an indicator as a user can visit a restaurant twice and give two reviews which will be counted as two visits.
-This allows to show the demand for each zip.
+We also looked at the relationship between cuisine type and the number of reviewed.
+We decided to use the amount of reviews for a restaurant as an indicator of the number of visitors.
+We decided against using the number of users as an indicator because a user can visit a restaurant twice and give two reviews which will be counted as two visits.
+This information was then used as an estimate of demand within each zip code.